alimomin95/infosec/README.md

 Hardware consists of physical computer parts such as laptops, desktops, servers, printers, usb drives, external hard drives and etc.

-Hardware vulnerabilities described in the BS ISO/IEC 27005:2008[<sup>[3]</sup>](https://github.com/alimomin95/infosec/blob/master/sources/BS%20ISO:IEC%2027005:2008%20-%20p42.pdf) are things such as exposing computer hardware to unsuitable conditions such as operating the device outside the rated temperature ranges or flood damaging the equipment or maybe theft.
+Hardware vulnerabilities described in the BS ISO/IEC 27005:2008[<sup>[3]</sup>](https://github.com/alimomin95/infosec/blob/master/sources/BS%20ISO:IEC%2027005:2008%20-%20p42.pdf) standard are things such as exposing computer hardware to unsuitable conditions such as operating the device outside the rated temperature ranges or flood damaging the equipment or maybe theft.
 To prevent these vulnerabilities, a software developer can't do much and it becomes the job of a system administrator to make sure bad things don't happen to hardware.

 There are some hardware vulnerabilities however that do require a software developer to be aware of when writing their programs.
 Just last year, two huge vulnerabilities, Meltdown and Spectre, were discovered in the computer chips manufactured in the last 20 years.
 These vulnerabilities were different from the usual software vulnerabilities because these were vulnerabilities in the computer hardware.